 Everything You Need To Know About Types of Exfoliants

 In case you haven’t heard, exfoliating is essential for a good skincare routine.
 It minimizes the appearance of large pores by clearing the dead skin & debris out, smooths rough patches, fades dark spots on your skin, and makes you glow!
 Our dead skin cells slough off every 28+ days and as we age it takes even longer.
 Though they’re microscopic, they are the cause of many of our biggest skin complaints.
-Oh, and they also block your skincare products from being able to absorb into your skin and your makeup from looking smooth.
-Exfoliating removes dead skin cells to make room for fresh and healthier ones.
+They also block your skincare products from being able to absorb into your skin and your makeup from looking smooth.
 So, yeah it’s safe to say exfoliating is crucial if you want great skin.
-In this post, I’m going to explain how to exfoliate when you should do it, and which method is best for your skin type.
+In this post, I’m going to explain how to exfoliate, when you should do it, and which method is best for your skin type.

 How often should you exfoliate your face?

-For most skin types I say 2-3 times a week but this varies on your skin type.
-The goal is NOT to turn bright red, sting, or tingle—it’s to gently help along your body’s natural exfoliation process so that your face glows.
-Below are some common skin types and how best to exfoliate for each.
+For most skin types I say 2-5 times a week but this varies on your skin type.
+The goal is to gently help along your body’s natural exfoliation process so that your face naturally glows.
+Below are the most common skin types and how best to exfoliate for each.
 I’ll go into my favorite products later on in this post.

 Now, onto the types of exfoliants.
 There are 2 “main” methods of exfoliating- Physical and Chemical.
 But within those two there are many ways that can fit your skin’s needs depending on your skin type.

-Physical exfoliation is done with the use of grainy scrubs, brushes, masks, dermaplaning, shaving, microdermabrasion, or any other method to manually remove your dead skin cells.
+Physical exfoliation is done with the use of grainy scrubs, brushes, masks, dermaplaning, shaving (tutorial here), microdermabrasion, or any other method to manually remove your dead skin cells.

 Lately, physical scrubs have gotten a bad rep because they can be abrasive and can potentially cause more harm to your skin.
 I actually LOVE a good physical scrub, but I can see how people may take it too far.
 Use scrubs with tiny grains and don’t push hard!
-Gently rub in tiny circles all over your face and lips and rinse.
-Viola!
+Gently rub in tiny circles all over your face and lips then gently rinse.

-The easiest way to incorporate them into your routine is a face scrub when you’re already washing your face.
-I like to cleanse with my normal cleanser then come back with a scrub and lightly rub in circular motions.
+The easiest way to incorporate a face scrub is when you’re already washing your face.
+I like to cleanse with my normal cleanser then double cleanse with my scrub and lightly rub in circular motions.

-Chemical exfoliation has become super popular because it is more gentle and can be done on even the most sensitive skin types.
+Chemical exfoliation has become popular because it’s generally more gentle than a scrub and can be done on even the most sensitive skin types.
 Chemical sounds scary but really it’s just the use of gentle acids that dissolve the “glue” that binds your dead skin cells to your face.